warthog618/go-gpiocdev/README.md

 l.Reconfigure(gpiod.AsOpenSource)         // once requested
 ```

+The default drive for output lines is push-pull, which drives the line in both
+directions.

 ### Line Options

 Line attributes are set via options to *Chip.RequestLine(s)* and
-*Line.Reconfigure*<sup>1</sup>.
-These override any default which may be set in
+*Line.Reconfigure*.
+These override any default which may be set in *NewChip*.
-*NewChip*.
 Only one option from each category may be applied.
-If multiple
+If multiple options from a
-options from a category are applied then all but the last are ignored.
+category are applied then all but the last are ignored.

 The line options are: